COVID-19 Resources for Seafood Producers and Small Businesses

 UF/IFAS Food and Resource Economics Department has developed multiple surveys to evaluate the economic impact of COVID-19 on Florida’s agricultural and marine sectors.
 Click here for background and links to surveys.
 Update: Summary of initial survey findings.

 Florida Business Damage Assessment Survey: This survey will be used to inform future assistance opportunities and represents a way for businesses to report losses to the state.
 It also links to the state’s small business emergency bridge loan program information page.
 This survey gives business owners an opportunity to let the state know how they have been impacted.

-Aquaculture Survey: The National Aquaculture Association requests that the US aquaculture community (farms and allied businesses) participate in a 15-minute survey developed by Virginia Tech and The Ohio State universities to assess the direct and indirect effects of COVID-19 on US aquaculture and to gather input on types of assistance that will be most useful.
+Aquaculture Survey: A 15-minute survey developed by Virginia Tech and The Ohio State universities to assess the direct and indirect effects of COVID-19 on US aquaculture gathered input regarding impacts of COVID-19 on US Aquaculture.
 The results will be shared nationally to assist farms, allied businesses and trade associations in communicating the impacts of COVID-19 to public and private decision makers.
 Update: Results from Quarter 1 assessment published in May.

 Relevant news stories